BGWEB08/Amazon-clone-with-HTML-CSS-and-JavaScript./README.md

 # Amazon Clone

-This project is a static Amazon clone built purely with front-end technologies.
-The design replicates key Amazon pages like product listings, product details, login, and register pages, all created using **HTML**, **CSS**, and **JavaScript**.
+This project is a static Amazon clone built entirely with front-end technologies.
+The design includes basic Amazon pages such as homepage, product details, login and registration pages, all built using HTML, CSS and JavaScript.

 ## Features